FireflyMigration/firefly-doc/02-Development/02-Reference/02-Comparing-Migrated-Code-with-Magic/Unipaas/01-task-properties-unipaas/03-Enhanced-Tab/03-Locking-Strategy.md

 * [BusinessProcess LockingStrategy Property](http://www.fireflymigration.com/reference/html/P_Firefly_Box_BusinessProcess_RowLocking.htm)
 * [LockingStrategy Enum](http://www.fireflymigration.com/reference/html/T_Firefly_Box_LockingStrategy.htm)
 ---

+Note: The migrated code will not write the `RowLocking` property if no locking is required.
+The `RowLocking` property will be written whenever a locking is used - even if it was the default in magic.
+It does that to explicitly indicate that there is locking.

+### LockCurrentRow
 Note: If the Locking Strategy is “On Modify” in Magic (LockingSTrategy.OnUserEdit) then it may be necessary when calling a task or program to specify that the current record with all its links must be locked.
 This may be specified in Magic by clicking Ctrl+P on the call task or call program line, and specifying the lock as 'Yes' in the dialog that appears.
 To support this functionality, the LockCurrentRow method is employed.